Developer-Nikunj/studio-graphene/README.md

 * SQLite3 ----> PostgreSql (to deploy on render)
 * Sequelize ORM

-The backend is built as a separate service using SQLite as a lightweight file-based database.
+The backend is built as a separate service using PostgreSQL as the primary database.
 Sequelize ORM is used for data modeling and database operations.
+The project was initially developed with SQLite for local development and later migrated to PostgreSQL for production deployment on Render.

 ## Frontend